tmcombi/tmcombi/testServer/README.txt

    and set up jenkins;
    - install jenkins-plugin xunit
    - approve what is needed to avoid errors
-   - goto "Manage Jenkins/Configure Global Security" and switch "Markup Formatter" to "Safe html"
+   - goto "Manage Jenkins/Configure Global Security" and switch "Markup Formatter" to "Safe HTML"

 5. go to
       http://localhost/portainer